Banknotes are the same across the euro area, unlike coins, which, in addition to a common side, have a national side.

 - the signature of the President of the ECB.

-The banknotes of the first series bear the signature of either Mario Draghi, Willem F. Duisenberg or Jean-Claude Trichet – the current and the two former Presidents of the ECB respectively.
+The first series banknotes bear the signature of Willem F. Duisenberg, Jean-Claude Trichet or Mario Draghi, former Presidents of the ECB.

 To help the visually impaired to distinguish euro banknotes:

 - they have different sizes and colours according to their value;